HandyyWeb/todo-app-cli/README.md

 ## Add a new todo

-Use `todo --new [name]` to add a new todo within the todolist with the corresponding name.
+Use `todo --new [name]` to add a new todo with the specified name to the todo list.

 Example